yeswework/fabrica-dev-kit/test/acf-json-guard.md

 Nothing here needs shell access on the server.
 Every "the server is ahead" state is produced by deploying a newer file and then rewinding the local copy, which is also how the original bug happened.

+Every case checks the exit status as well as the output: a stopped resource must not let the run report success.

 ## Setup